KirstenSotelo/WeatherApp/README.md

 A simple weather application built with **React.js** that fetches real-time weather data using the OpenWeatherMap API.

+## 🛠️ TO-DO (Developer note):
+- Deploy on mobile (if possible)
+- Ensure responsiveness
+- Display more features using OpenWeatherMap API (potentially add more statistics on fetched data)
+- Display current time
+- Add more variety of images depending on weather AND time of day (displaying a sun for clear weather but for night time doesn't really make much sense)

 ## 🚀 Features

 - 🌍 View the weather of any city worldwide